lamberta/devkit-doc/guide/basic/scaling.md

 GC.app.view.style.scale = scale;
 ~~~

-You could also position the overflow in a particular
+You can also position the overflow in a particular direction
-direction.

-Now to dynamically position views based on the scaled
-parent.
+by offsetting these positions.

+### Positioning Game Assets

+With the base rectangle set, we can dynamically position
+game assets on the screen so that they maintain their
+relative position regardless of the device’s aspect
+ratio.
 For example, to center a sprite on the background
-image:
+image, simply set it’s x and y position to half of the base
+region’s width and height:

 ~~~
 var sprite = new SpriteView({